QEF/SternheimerGW/test-suite/overview.md

 * select a specific k-point for the dielectric constant
 * manual selection of solver for W
 * use the direct solver to determine the dielectric constant
+* use the iterative solver to determine the dielectric constant
 * Godby-Needs plasmon pole model to obtain a denser grid on the imaginary axis
 * full frequency integration using Pade approximation to interpolate
 * obtain the Green's function on the real axis